MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 The Cache-Aside pattern introduces a few benefits to the web application.
 It reduces request response time and can lead to increased response throughput.
 This efficiency reduces the number of horizontal scaling events, making the app more capable of handling traffic bursts.
 It also improves service availability by reducing the load on the primary data store and decreasing the likelihood of service outages.

-To enable caching, you must add the `spring-boot-starter-cache` package as a dependency in your `pom.xml` file.
+**Enable caching.** To enable caching, you must add the `spring-boot-starter-cache` package as a dependency in your `pom.xml` file.
 The `spring-boot-starter-cache` package configures the Redis cache with default values.
 You should update those values in `application.properties` file or the environment variables to meet the needs of your web app.
-For example, the `spring.cache.redis.time-to-live` (represented in milliseconds) determines the amount of data remains in the cache before eviction.
+For example, the `spring.cache.redis.time-to-live` (represented in milliseconds) determines the amount of time that data remains in the cache before eviction.
 You need to provide a value that meets the needs of your web app.
-Finally, you have to cache the required data in your code by using the `@Cacheable` annotation.
+Finally, you need to cache the required data in your code by using the `@Cacheable` annotation.

 **Cache high-need data.** Most applications have pages that get more views than other pages.
 You should cache data that supports the most-viewed pages of your application to improve responsiveness for the end user and reduce demand on the database.
 You should use Azure Monitor to track the CPU, memory, and storage of the database.
 You can use these metrics to determine whether you can use a smaller database SKU.